biesbjerg/ngx-translate-extract/README.md

 Now you can execute the script from everywhere:

-`ng2-translate-extract --dir /extract/from/this/dir --output /save/to/this/dir --format json --merge --clean`
+`ng2-translate-extract --dir /extract/from/this/dir --output /save/to/this/dir --format json --clean`
 ## Commandline arguments
 ```
 Usage: